Chart Color Schemes

 Melbourne has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
 AreaSearch has identified 253 projects likely impacting the area.
-Notable ones include Greenline Project - Yarra River, Level Crossing Removal Project, Queen Victoria Market Precinct Renewal, and South Melbourne Town Hall Restoration.
-The following details those expected to be most relevant.
+Notable projects include Greenline Project - Yarra River, Level Crossing Removal Project, Queen Victoria Market Precinct Renewal, and South Melbourne Town Hall Restoration.
+The following details projects likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.